forensic-security/cybereason/readme.md

 #!/usr/bin/env python3 -m asyncio

 # this shebang is only available since Python 3.8
-# for earlier versions use the asyncio.run approach
+# for earlier versions use the traditional approach

 from cybereason import Cybereason